Back to Publications

 Under the Trump administration, the Environmental Protection Agency has pulled a 180 on a proposed mine in southwestern Alaska, allowing for Canadian mining company Pebble Limited Partnership to now apply for permits.
 The proposed site of Pebble Mine consists of a large deposit of copper, gold, and molybdenum, but what makes it so controversial is that it’s also at the headwaters of a fishery annually worth hundreds of millions of dollars that includes the world’s largest run of sockeye salmon (LA Times).
 The mining company had sued the EPA in 2014 after it had determined then that developing the mine would be too great an environmental risk (LA Times, Petroleum News).

 Take 5: While the Trump administration’s stated objective of “making America great again” entails developing natural resources, the case of Pebble Mine suggests that some resources seem more important than others, with the balance tipping towards non-renewables with powerful interests at the helm.
 And while the project could earn $300 billion, the risk to the state’s valuable fishery isn’t understated: mines produce toxic by-products known as tailings, which, because once they’re produced they have to be stored indefinitely, all too often end up leaking into the environment.
-But the recent EPA decision also hardly means that the mine is a sure bet because of decade-long opposition from Alaska Natives, the fishing industry, local businesses, and environmentalists alike (WP).
+But the recent EPA decision also hardly means that the mine is a sure bet because of decade-long opposition from Alaska Natives, the fishing industry, local businesses, and environmentalists alike (Washington Post).

 * Both The Arctic Journal (TAJ) and Arctic Deeply went offline in 2017.